Zyphra/zcookbook/README.md

 ## Token Calculation

-(TODO: Yury/Quentin)
+We provide a script at https://github.com/Zyphra/cookbook/tree/main/calc/data/tokenize_and_count.py that tokenizes text data from a Hugging Face dataset, calculates the total number of tokens, and optionally saves the tokenized dataset.

 # Benchmarks

 ## Block Benchmarks and Sizing

-(TODO: Quentin)
+We provide computation benchmarks for hybrid model blocks such as attention, Mamba1, and Mamba2 in https://github.com/Zyphra/cookbook/tree/main/benchmarks/computation.
+These are useful for comparing hardware performance and for [efficiently sizing models](https://arxiv.org/abs/2401.14489).

 ## Communication

-(TODO: Quentin/Vasu)
+We provide communication benchmarks in Jax at https://github.com/Zyphra/cookbook/tree/main/benchmarks/communication

 For communication benchmarks, there are two levels of tests:
 1. Microbrenchmarks in C/CUDA/C++ such as [OSU-Microbenchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/) and [NCCL-tests](https://github.com/NVIDIA/nccl-tests).
 These are best for checking hardware, low-level communication software and drivers, and low-level communication optimizations (e.g. [SHARP](), communication algorithm tuning, etc).
 2. Framework-level benchmarks in PyTorch/Jax such as those in the [EleutherAI cookbook](https://github.com/EleutherAI/cookbook).
 These are best to ensure that framework properties (e.g. synchronization, tensor dtype handling, etc) preserve the performance of microbenchmarks, and measure performance effects of framework-level optimizations (e.g. [tensor fusion/bucketing](https://pytorch.org/docs/stable/notes/ddp.html#internal-design), [CUDA graphs](https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/), etc) and communication in the context of applications (e.g. communication/computation overlap)

-In this cookbook, we provide framework-level benchmarks in Jax at TODO
+In this cookbook, we provide framework-level benchmarks in Jax at https://github.com/Zyphra/cookbook/tree/main/benchmarks/communication

 # Training